Transgender rights movement: Caitlyn Jenner

 In April 2015, Olympic gold medalist and reality TV star Caitlyn Jenner came out as transgender.
 The news had been speculated for months leading up to the announcement, but still shocked the public and received considerable attention.
 Jenner expressed the desire to transition and to be known as Caitlyn Jenner and introduced herself for the first time on the cover of Vanity Fair.
 Jenner's transition has been documented by the short-lived reality television series titled I am Cait.
-Jenner was determined to make a difference and bring awareness to transgender rights, believing that telling her story can do so.
-Jenner did increase transgender visibility, however, her commentary and series were criticized for misrepresenting the struggles of the majority the trans community, who are much less privileged than her and face deeper problems.
+Jenner was determined to make a difference and bring awareness to transgender rights, believing that telling her story could do so.
+Jenner did increase transgender visibility; however, her commentary and series were criticized for misrepresenting the struggles of the majority of the trans community, who are much less privileged than she and face deeper problems.

-Jenner has been sharply criticized by many activists in the transgender rights movement for stating in an interview with TMZ that trans girls should not be allowed to compete in girls' sports at school, backing Republican Party views on transgender people in sports.
+Jenner has been sharply criticized by many activists in the transgender rights movement for stating her opinion in an interview with TMZ that trans girls should not be allowed to compete in girls' sports at school, backing Republican Party views on transgender people in sports.
 Her comments lead to criticism amongst the trans and broader LGBTQ+ community; some advocates have questioned Jenner's status as a trans activist, saying that "[Jenner] did not represent the broader LGBT community".